7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.10.1 About {ggplot2}

-{ggplot2} is a package we’ll be using a lot for graphing and visualizing our education datasets.
-It is designed to build graphs layer by layer, where each layer is a building block for your graph.
+{ggplot2} is a package we’ll be using a lot for graphing our education datasets. {ggplot2} is designed to build graphs layer by layer, where each layer is a building block for your graph.
 Making graphs in layers is useful because we can think of building up our graphs in separate parts: the data comes first, then the x-axis and y-axis, and finally other components like text labels and graph shapes.
-When something goes wrong and your {ggplot2} code returns an error, you can learn about what’s happening by removing one layer at a time and running it again until the code works properly.
+When something goes wrong and your ggplot2 code returns an error, you can learn about what’s happening by removing one layer at a time and running it again until the code works properly.
 Once you know which line is causing the problem, you can focus on fixing it.

 The first two lines of {ggplot2} code look similar for most graphs.
-The
+The first

-and y-axis will represent.
-The second line tells R which shape to use
+represent.
+The second line tells R which shape to use when drawing the graph.

-when drawing the graph.
-You can tell R which shape to use in your graphs
+You can tell R which shape to use in your graphs with a family of {ggplot2}

-with a family of {ggplot2} functions that start with geom_
+functions that start with geom_

-has many graph shapes you can use, including points, bars, lines, and
+. {ggplot2} has many graph shapes you can use,

-boxplots.
-Here’s a {ggplot2} example using a dataset of school mean test
+including points, bars, lines, and boxplots.
+Here’s a {ggplot2} example using a

-scores to graph a bar chart:
+dataset of school mean test scores to graph a bar chart:

-# Create dataset
+# make dataset

-<-
+students <-

-students tibble(
+tibble(

 school_id = c("a", "b", "c"),